GHeinzelmann/BAT.py/README.md

 ### Using the SDR method and merged restraints

 The SDR method is suitable for ligands with net charge, since it keeps the two MD topologies with the same charge during the transformations.
 To apply SDR, a few parameters have to be changed or added, which is shown in the example-input-files/input-sdr-amber.in file.
-This input file also uses the merged components for the restraints, which are explained in detail in the User Guide.
+This input file also uses the merged components for the restraints, which are explained in detail in the User Guide and in Ref [1].

 To apply the merged SDR method, all that is needed is to perform the free energy and analysis steps again using the input-sdr-amber.in file.
 The full DD and merged SDR methods should produce consistent results if the reference state is the same from the equilibrium stage.
 The computational cost is lower for this method, with a total of 100.8 ns of simulations for a single calculation.